dvh312/Yahoo-emoticons-for-Facebook/README.md

 Known issues:
-- Won't work with facebook emoticons in the same line.
 - Case sensitive problem
 - Image not responsive

+Version 1.5.4
+- Replace all possible Facebook emoticons with Yahoo emoticons
+- Fix facebook and yahoo emoticon in same line

 Version 1.5.3
 - Do not need 'tabs' permission